 WordPress is the number one content management system (CMS), it runs more than 42.2% of all the websites worldwide.
 The reasons for this success are the following:

 - Good Permalinks – You can easily edit your permalinks when you work on your WordPress dashboard.
 It can be done by visiting “Settings” and giving it the format you want.

 - Automatic Metadata – Just install one of the many free SEO plugins that are available for WordPress and activate them.
 The process does not take more than a minute.
 Plugins like Yoast SEO or All in One SEO will get the needed information from the title and the first sentences of your content and automatically insert it in your meta description.

-- UX – WordPress offers you gorgeous templates designs straight from activation.
-This creates a good user experience.
-With a good user experience, your visitors spend more time on your site and become more engaged with your content.
+- UX – WordPress offers you gorgeous templates designs straight from activation and creates a good user experience.
+This encourages your visitors to spend more time on your site and become more engaged with your content.